NashTech-Labs/Dockerization_of_Selenium_test_within_a_container_using_Selenium_Grid/README.md

 # Technologies Used
 > Programming language - Java

-> Automation tool - Selenium,testNg,and cucumber
+> Automation tool - Selenium,TestNG,and cucumber

 > IDE - Intellij
 # Libraries Used